gr997570/CSCI5709-Group12-S21/Mansi_Singh_README.md

 ```
 1. Clone the repository
 2. Open Command Line Interface in the source package which contains package.json file and execute "npm install" to install all the node dependencies
 3. To run the application on local, run "npm start" or "ng serve -o" command.
-The application can be accessed at the port which is configured in package.json file.
+The application can be accessed at the port which is configured in package.json file in local system.
 ```
 Example: The application will show the following content after deployment.